Why is capping superannuation funding in question?

 What are some of the arguments in support of capping superannuation funding?

-Under the current system all superannuation accumulates (and is supervised) under one set of rules applying equally to all who enter into that system: and that includes virtually anybody who is either of working age, working, or able to satisfy regulators that they are of an eligible contributor status.
-One law fits all for this investment structure.
+Under Australian law all superannuation accumulates under one set of rules that apply universally to all who contribute to superannuation.
+That can include anybody who is of working age, working, or can satisfy regulators that they are eligible to participate.
+One law fits all for this investment structure in Australia.

-It is the tax-favoured element of the description of the retirement savings (superannuation) structures that gives rise to the debate: a question arising in the media is whether contributions to a superannuation account should be treated concessionally for tax purposes when –
+It is the tax-favoured element of the description of the retirement savings (superannuation) structures that gives rise to the debate.
+The media often questions whether contributions to a superannuation account warrant tax concession treatment when –

-2. amounts held in excess of ‘reasonable needs’ are taxed within the fund favourably (and therefore it is argued, depriving the government of revenue to fund some of the community’s social security needs); and
+- amounts held in excess of ‘reasonable needs’ are taxed within the fund favourably.
+The argument here being that government is deprived of revenue to fund other community needs. – and

-3. those who are unable to accumulate sufficient funds for a ‘proportionately’ reasonable retirement lifestyle are in effect subsidising the excess accumulations (and earnings thereon) of those more fortunate and able to self-fund retirement?
+- there is an apparent inequity for those who are unable to accumulate sufficient funds for a ‘proportionately’ reasonable retirement lifestyle.
+They are, in effect, subsidising the excess accumulations (and earnings thereon) of those more fortunate and able to self-fund retirement?

 When is enough (superannuation), enough?